 Driving/Parking

 The easiest parking is at the Seattle Center 5th Ave N Garage.
-But, the cost to park there varies a lot, depending on what is going on at Seattle Center.
+However, the cost of parking there varies greatly depending on what is going on at Seattle Center.

 Seattle Center Monorail

-If you have some flexibility in your schedule or you’re also planning on visiting downtown Seattle, I highly recommend taking a ride on the Seattle Monorail.
+If you have some flexibility in your schedule or you’re planning on visiting downtown Seattle, I highly recommend taking the Seattle Monorail.

 Bus

-There’s always the option of taking the bus to Seattle Center.
-There are frequent stops and it goes all over the city.
+You can always take the bus to Seattle Center.
+It has frequent stops and goes all over the city.

 Rideshares